ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 ## Standalone folder

-The standalone version runs on a local machine that has Python 2.7 installed.
+The standalone version runs on a local machine that has Python >3.6 and packages installed.

 ### Jupyter Notebook
 The preferred way to run the standalone version of TouchTerrain is via the jupyter notebook file __standalone/TouchTerrain_standalone_jupyter_notebook.ipnb__.
 Inside the notebook, the processing parameters are given as a python dictionary.
 The parameters are explained below for the JSON file version but the python syntax is very similar to JSON.
 After processing the DEM and saving the model(s) in a zip file, it can also unzip it for you and visualize the model(s) in a 3D viewer inside the browser (using the k3d package).You can see a web view version of the note book [here](http://public.vrac.iastate.edu/~charding/touchTerrain/html/TouchTerrain_standalone_jupyter_notebook_web_view.html)